lberrymage/lberrymage.github.io/content/posts/ina-part-1.md

 - Thorough testing
 - Comparable diff and patch performance to existing implementations

-We're happy to say that this effort has been successful with all of the above goals met (except Android sandboxing, which will be implemented later).
-We call the resulting library "Ina."
+We're happy to say that this effort has been successful with all of the above goals met. [^5] We call the resulting library "Ina."

 # Performance results